Le dernier sorcier

 The Golden Ticket, a comic opera based on Roald Dahl's Charlie and the Chocolate Factory, was commissioned by American Lyric Theater and Felicity Dahl from American composer Peter Ash and British librettist Donald Sturrock.
 Dahl's fantastic imagination is vividly brought to life in the witty libretto, and the completely original score ingeniously parodies many traditional operatic conventions to help portray the bigger than life characters that inhabit Wonka's world.
 The Golden Ticket is not just for children - it's an opera for everyone who is still young at heart!

-Artists: Ars Lyrica Houston, BRIAN SHIRCLIFFE, Jamie Barton, Joseph Gaines
+Featuring: Ars Lyrica Houston, Brian Shircliffe, Jamie Barton, Joseph Gaines

 Released: August 28, 2012